benjaminpants/PenguinsArenaDecompile/README.md

 1. Make sure you have the original game installed.
 2. Replace the game's original TorqueScript files with the decompiled files from this repository.
 3. Start your game as usual.
-The game engine will automatically recompile the modified files into valid .cs.dso files on launch.
+The game engine will automatically compile the modified files into valid .cs.dso files on launch.

-Please note that this process does not permanently modify the game files.
-The game engine will compile the original files back to their initial state if you remove the decompiled scripts.
+Please note that these changes are permanent - the modified scripts will replace the original game files.
+Therefore, if you wish to revert back to the original game version, it is recommended that you keep a backup of the original files.
+The game will automatically compile the scripts, overwriting the originals.

 ## Disclaimer